BlueBrain/nexus/README.md

 ## Roadmap

 Curious about our upcoming features?
-Read our @ref[open Roadmap](https://bluebrainnexus.io/docs/roadmap.html) to find out more.
+Read our [open Roadmap](https://bluebrainnexus.io/docs/roadmap.html) to find out more.

 ## More information